MichaelMcKibbin/MichaelMcKibbin/README.md

 I enjoy learning new technologies and building practical, well-structured software.
 This GitHub showcases some of my academic and personal projects as I continue developing my skills in **software development**, **cloud computing**, and **cybersecurity**.

 📫 Connect:
-You can find me on [LinkedIn](https://linkedin.com/in/michaelkevinmckibbin) or check out my latest CV [here](https://1drv.ms/w/s!AgGz9QoISlzzgdLwZaLU-4ENQW5Iuqk)
+You can find me on [LinkedIn](https://linkedin.com/in/michaelkevinmckibbin)

 ---
 ## What am I working on at the moment?